Near-symplectic 2n-manifolds: Fibrations

 \subsection{Near-symplectic fibrations}

-We call up the definition of broken Lefschetz fibrations on four dimensions.
-On a smooth, closed 4-manifold $X$, a {\it broken Lefschetz fibration} or {\it BLF} is a smooth map $f\colon X^4 \rightarrow S^2$ from a closed 4-manifold $X^4$ to $S^2$ with two types of singularities: \begin{enumerate} \item isolated {\it Lefschetz-type} singularities, contained in the finite subset of points $B\subset X^4$, which are locally modeled by complex charts
+We recall the definition of broken Lefschetz fibrations on dimension four.
+On a smooth, closed 4-manifold $X^4$, a {\it broken Lefschetz fibration} or {\it BLF} is a smooth map to the 2-sphere, $f\colon X^4 \rightarrow S^2$, with two types of singularities: \begin{enumerate} \item isolated {\it Lefschetz-type} singularities, contained in the finite subset of points $B\subset X^4$, which are locally modeled by complex charts

 \item {\it indefinite fold} singularities, also called {\it broken}, contained in the smooth embedded 1-dimensional submanifold $\Gamma \subset X^4 \setminus B$, which are locally modelled by the real charts